-A common migraine includes moderate to severe pain and is typically felt on one side of the head, although it can effect both sides of the head with some individuals.
-Usually this headache has a gradual onset with a crescendo like pattern.
+A common migraine includes moderate to severe pain and is typically felt on one side of the head, although it can affect both sides of the head in some individuals.
+Usually this headache has a gradual onset with a crescendo-like pattern.
 It often feels similar to a flu-like illness.
-It can affect vision, hearing or smell.
+It can affect vision, hearing, or smell.
 Patients are often worse with activity and often seek rest in a dark, quiet room.
 Nausea, vomiting, and dizziness can often accompany this headache.

-After the headache passes, patients often have mood changes, weakness or are very fatigued.
+After the headache passes, patients often experience mood changes or weakness, or are very fatigued.

 There are extensive treatment options to relieve or manage migraine headaches.
 Treatment options often depend on the severity and frequency of the headaches.

 Some medications are used to treat active migraines and other medications are used to prevent migraines.
 There are extensive medications that have been tried in both categories.
-Examples are: NSAIDs, anti-nausea medication, beta blockers, anti-convulsants or triptans.
+Examples include NSAIDs, anti-nausea medication, beta blockers, anti-convulsants, or triptans.